cngzltrk/react-socket.io-ChatApp/README.md

 Simple Chat app

 Project run
-	- npm install //in mychatapp for react
+	-npm install //in mychatapp for react
-	- npm install // in server for node js
+	-npm install // in server for node js

 	-npm start // for react
 	-node ./server.js //for node.js